-- Academic Policies & Procedures: This section of the catalog includes - General Education & Additional Baccalaureate Requirements: All new students must choose their general education classes from an approved list.
-You will find updated lists by category, with course descriptions at the link. - B.A. in English Info
+- Academic Policies & Procedures: This section of the catalog includes links to information about graduation requirements, transfer or AP credits, accessibility (including accommodations), and more. - General Education & Additional Baccalaureate Requirements: All new students must choose their general education classes from an approved list for each requirement.
+You will find updated information about the individual requirements, including descriptions for those approved courses, at the link.
+You will also find information about the university's current general education pathways: Community Engagement, Digital Literacy, Global Awareness, Health Humanities, and Sustainability. - B.A. in English Info